 So, without further ado, let’s get stuck in.

-Lead conversion is the process of converting leads into customers through tactics like email nurturing, retargeting and discovery calls.
+Lead conversion is the process of converting leads into customers.
+It’s often a joint effort from sales and marketing and involves tactics like email nurturing, retargeting and discovery calls.

 In practice, the calculation of lead conversion rate looks like this.